zicht/cms-tutorial/doc/tutorial.md

     menus: []
 ```

-## 5.4 Create the menu
+## 6.4 Create the menu
 Assuming you have set up the fixtures, you can configure a menu fairly easily
 by creating `MenuItem` entities and persisting them.
-See the cms-tutorial
-repository for a working example.

 ```
 class MenuFixtures implements FixtureInterface, ContainerAwareInterface